-Examples of some pro bono matters recently handled include the following:
+Examples of some of the pro bono matters recently handled by the firm’s attorneys include the following:

-- Representing families seeking reunification.
-Kasowitz attorneys have worked on several successful reunification cases involving Darfuri families caught in an immigration loophole that had prevented their young children from being eligible to enter the U.S.
+- Representing refugees from Tibet, Bhutan, Sudan (Darfur), Brazil, Guinea and other countries in applying for political asylum and handling related immigration issues, including family reunifications.
+Kasowitz attorneys have worked on a number of successful reunification cases involving Darfuri families caught in an immigration loophole that had prevented their young children from being eligible to enter the United States.
+Click for additional information on these joyful reunifications.

 - Representing unaccompanied immigrant children facing removal from the United States to apply for asylum or special immigrant status.

-- Representing victims of domestic abuse and other disadvantaged mothers in obtaining custody orders, divorces, additional child support and orders of protection.
+- Representing victims of domestic abuse and other disadvantaged mothers in obtaining custody orders, divorces and additional child support, in conjunction with Her Justice.
+Click for a thank you note from a pro bono client.

 - Representing disabled and low-income veterans in child support, custody proceedings and other matters.